 The vapor control strategy of the assembly is to promote drying primarily to the exterior and to reduce the amount of vapor able to diffuse from the interior environment into the roof structure.
 This roof assembly has continuous back-venting from eave to ridge of the structural roof deck, providing higher drying potential of the assembly to the exterior.
-With the low vapor permeability of the rigid insulation on the interior of the catherdralized ceilings and the latex paint finish on the ceiling of the vented attic portions, the assembly will prevent interior moisture from penetrating into the roof assembly, however, this will also reduce the drying potential to the interior during the summer months.
+This, in combination with the low vapor permeability of the rigid insulation on the interior of the catherdralized ceilings and the latex paint finish on the ceiling of the vented attic portions that keeps interior moisture out of the roof assembly, makes for a robust, cold-climate roof assembly.